hatlabs/breakneck/README.md

 uv tool install breakneck
 ```

+## KiCad Configuration

+The new KiCad IPC API lets you connect to an existing KiCad instance using Inter-Process Communication (IPC).
+The API is not enabled by default.
+To enable it, open the KiCad preferences and navigate to "Plugins" and check the "Enable KiCad API" checkbox.

 ## Usage

 **NOTE:** If you are running breakneck with `uvx`, prepend all breakneck commands below with `uvx`.